elliea511/nurse-ellie/mental-health/anxiety.md

 <h3>📋 Anxiety Big Picture</h3>

 - Anxiety becomes a disorder when it interferes with daily function.
-- Avoidance behaviors can worsen anxiety over time.
+- Anxiety can disturb thinking, mood, behavior, and physical functioning.
-- Assess anxiety level before choosing an intervention.
+- Avoidance can become so severe it interferes with ADLs.
-- Severe anxiety and panic limit the patient’s ability to process information.
+- Anxiety level determines the nursing intervention.
-- Safety, calm communication, and support come before teaching.
+- Severe anxiety and panic decrease the ability to learn.
 - Relaxation techniques and medications are common treatments.
 </div>